andrewacashner/hearingfaithms/chapters/chapter-3.md

 departure for the New World.
-Santiago was hired at Seville without any public competition for the position, which would have been the pinnacle of achievement for any Spanish composer, particularly one from Andalucía.
+Santiago was hired at Seville without any public competition for the position, which would have been the pinnacle of achievement for any Spanish composer, particularly one from Andalusia.
 Padilla had just started his position in Cádiz---not a lowly post---but the appointment of the relatively young Santiago would have deprived him of any hopes of further advancement on the Spanish main.
-Other prominent posts in Madrid were taken, with Mateo Romero at the Royal Chapel since 1598, and at the presitigious Convento de la Encarnación, none other than Luis Bernardo Jalón.
+Other prominent posts in Madrid were taken, with Mateo Romero at the Royal Chapel since 1598, and at the prestigious Convento de la Encarnación, none other than Luis Bernardo Jalón.
 [@Ezquerro:JalonLB] <!-- XXX Capilla real? -->
 This may have been part of the reason why in about 1622, Padilla sought better